IsaacCavallaro/BeatTheBlues/README.md

 ## Steps to install BeatTheBlues (Linux or Unix)

 1. Clone the git repo to your computer.
-For more information in how to clone a repository click [here.](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)
+For more information on how to clone a repository click [here.](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)

         git clone https://github.com/IsaacCavallaro/IsaacCavallaro_T1A3.git